pymupdf/PyMuPDF/docs/faq.rst

 >>> doc = fitz.open("some.file", filetype = "xps")

-.. note:: MuPDF itself does not try to determine the file type from the file contents. **You** are responsible for supplying the filetype info in some way -- either implicitely via the file extension, or explicitely as shown.
+.. note:: MuPDF itself does not try to determine the file type from the file contents. **You** are responsible for supplying the filetype info in some way -- either implicitly via the file extension, or explicitly as shown.
 There are pure Python packages like `filetype <https://pypi.org/project/filetype/>`_ that help you doing this.
 Also consult the :ref:`Document` chapter for a full description.

 ----------